ItsMarcusLol/DeepStockNLP/README.md

 ### Running The Model
    Daily-Prediction.py: This script trains the XGBoost XGBClassifier (binary logistic rergressive model) on the last 270 days of headlines, that are related to a particular stock.
 This script then makes an API request to the NYT API and Finacial Modeling Prep API for recent headlines.
 These headlines are then filtered through and checked that they were published for the current day and that the headline is relevant to the particular stock.
 These are then used to make the prediction for the current day.

    1. sudo apt install python3-venv python3-pip
    2. Create a python enviornment
-                  - pip3 install virtualenv
+      1. pip3 install virtualenv
-                  - python3 -m venv virtual-env
+      2. python3 -m venv virtual-env
-                  - source virtual-env/bin/activate
+      3. source virtual-env/bin/activate
-         3. Install Anaconda
+  3. Install Anaconda (if you already installed Anaconda from above, you can skip this step)
   4. List of other installs:
       - conda install pandas
       - conda install -c intel scikit-learn
       - conda install -c conda-forge textblob
       - conda install -c conda-forge xgboost
       - conda install -c anaconda requests
-         5. Download a input for the model.
+  5. Download an input for the model.
 Right now in our Data/20-21-csv are our most recent inputs and are named after the stocks ticker and the date they were updated
   6. Change path of saved_H to where the csv input is saved
   7. Change the variables "ticker" and "stock" to the corresponding ticker and stock of your input
-         8. Run by: python3 Daily-Predictions.py
+  8. Run by: **python3 Daily-Predictions.py**
       - You will see the Accuracy and the F1 score and the prediction at the bottom (1: increase, 0: decrease)
 ___

 ### Running The Website